robert72127/alicedb/README.md

-Alicedb is incremental database library for C++, that works by executing queries in streaming model.
+Alicedb is incremental database library for C++, that works by executing transformations on changes in streaming model.

 ## Development Commands